harbik/colorimetry/README.md

 For example, [Illuminant::d65] and [Illuminant::d50] provide spectral distributions of the CIE D65, and D50 standard illuminants, defined by the CIE in tabular form.
 Many other Standard Illuminants can be used, such as the A, Fluorescent, and LED Illuminants defined by the CIE, when the library is compiled with the "cie-illuminants" feature.
 This feature is a default feature, but can be disabled when not used and compact binaries are required.
-The available standard illuminants are accessible through [StdIlluminant], which is an enum, and implements a `spectrum` method for its variants, producing a reference to a `Spectrum`.
+The available standard illuminants are accessible through [StdIlluminant], which is a `enum`, and implements a `spectrum` method for its variants, producing a reference to a `Spectrum`.
 For example, to get the A illuminant spectrum:
 ```rust
     use colorimetry::{StdIlluminant, CIE1931};